jalva/Responsive-Grid-Generator/README.md

                         },
                         DetailsUrl = "#"
                     }),
-                    ... rest of the custom views
+                    ... rest of the custom views to render inside the responsive grid
 ```